Turnage-Digital/Lister/ARCHITECTURE.md

 - Store `Get*` methods exist strictly for mutation paths—use read services for projections or listings.
 - Stores append history entries for their entities (create/update/delete/etc.) so aggregates stay focused on invariants while the persistence layer maintains audit trails consistently.
+- Example: `ListMigrationJobStore` mirrors `ListsStore` by exposing init/create helpers and targeted setter methods (status, progress, backup metadata). `ListsAggregate` is the only consumer, coordinating all migration job mutations while callers observe via query services.
+- Derived projections needed during mutations should live in query services rather than stores.
+For example, migrations rely on `IGetListItemStream` / `IGetListItemCount` to surface item identifiers/counts while leaving `ItemsStore` focused on bag mutation for individual items.

 ### Aggregates